GiuliaGronchi/portfolio/README.md

-# PhD Future Earth&Climate Change | MS Theoretical Physics
+# PhD Future Earth & Climate Change | MS Theoretical Physics

 BS and MS in Physics at Sapienza University of Rome and PhD in Future Earth&Climate Change at Bologna University and Euro-Mediterranean Center on Climate Change (CMCC), visiting scholar at IHCantabria, then CMCC researcher on engineering environmental data solutions.
 In applying Active matter and Stochastic physics to Climate and Earth modeling, I strengthened skills in scientific programming (Python,C) data management (Python -pandas, numpy, xarray; Excel, SQL, MongoDB) and visualization (Flourish, PowerBI, R, D3.js, Tableau, matplotlib -seaborn plotly).